HeberFHLemes/imgFormatter/README.md

 The idea is to make it even easier to convert an image format to .webp, with the already extraordinary tool that is the **cwebp**.

-It also let the user to change the dimension, quality and other available options from **cwebp**, and even do that with a set of images.
+Planned features include letting the user change the dimensions, quality, and other available options of **cwebp**, and applying those settings to multiple images at once.

+---

+> ### Status
+> ⚠️ This project is in active development.
+The UI is minimal and functionality is evolving.
+Contributions and feedback are welcome!

+---

+### Usage

+- Select one or more images (locally)
+- The app generates corresponding `.webp` output paths automatically.
+- Click "Convert to WebP" to convert all selected images.
+- Conversion progress is shown in the app's console/log output.

 ---